-You have told us you want fair prices and reliable transport routes, and that Mātiatia should be a welcoming gateway to Waiheke for visitors to Waiheke, as well as being a well-organised commuting and homecoming experience for locals, and we will continue to advocate for these.
+You have told us you want fair prices and reliable transport routes, and that Mātiatia should be a welcoming gateway to Waiheke, as well as being a well-organised exit point for locals, and we will continue to advocate for these.
 Roads that are well maintained, water-sensitive and safe for our pedestrians and cyclists are an absolute priority, as is a review of our public transport bus network.

-Many of the initiatives in this plan are dependent on finance and resources.
+Many of the initiatives in this draft plan are dependent on finance and resources.
 The council budgets continue to be dramatically reduced, mainly due to the impacts of COVID-19 and severe weather events, and finance and resources may be more difficult to secure over the period of this local board plan.
 However, once we have this plan in place we'll know where to use whatever resources we do have.